annasrauther/WP-SPA/README.md

 Once you have the project running locally, you can use the following credentials to log in:

-- **Username**: `jane`
+- **Username**: {Refer assignment}
-- **Password**: `12345`
+- **Password**: {Refer assignment}

 ### Final Thoughts

-I hope you enjoy exploring this project as much as I enjoyed building it.
-I look forward to discussing it with you in more detail during our next conversation.
+I'm grateful for the opportunity to work on this assignment.
+It was a great learning experience, and I enjoyed working on it.
+I look forward to hearing your feedback and discussing the project in detail.

+In case you want to see how I approached this assignment, please read [TimeTracking.md](https://github.com/annasrauther/wp-spa/blob/trunk/TimeTracking.md)

 If you have any questions or feedback, please feel free to reach out to me.
 I'd love to hear from you!